openbmc/docs/designs/mock-sensors.md

 ## New Linux Driver using the Hwmon Framework

-This idea is to build a custom linux driver that the user can control to mock the existence of a sensor.
+This idea is to build a custom debug linux driver that the user can control to mock the existence of a sensor.
 Values would be mocked at the following level:

 ```